ethereum/fe/docs/src/spec/functions/context.md

 # Context

 `Context` is used frequently in Fe smart contracts.
-It is used to gate access to EVM functions for reading and modifyng the blockchain.
+It is used to gate access to EVM features for reading and modifyng the blockchain.

 ## Rationale